sorki/github-actions-dhall/README.md

 ### Haskell

-Store the following in `example.dhall`:
+Store the following in `ci.dhall` (or use the one provided in this repository):

 ```dhall
 let haskellCi = https://raw.githubusercontent.com/sorki/github-actions-dhall/main/haskell-ci.dhall